-The meeting also featured two days in the field, during the first of which participants witnessed several small eruptions of Sakurajima just a few minutes after participants arrived at the stop (Fig. 8).
-Such impressive 'organisation' was greatly admired by all!
-As well, numerous spectacular sections and excavations were viewed over the two-day trip, including a gigantic outcrop featuring the voluminous Ito ignimbrite (~30 cal ka) (Fig. 8).
-This deposit is coeval with a widespread co-ignimbrite ash-fall, first recognised in 1976, named Aira-Tanzawa ash (Aira-Tn) (Machida and Arai, 1976, 1983, 2003).
-A three-day post-conference field trip across Kyushu also took place, and included visits to Unzen volcano, Aso caldera, and Kuju and Yufu-Tsurumi volcanoes.
+The meeting also featured 2 d in the field, during the first of which participants witnessed several small eruptions of Sakurajima just a few minutes after participants arrived at the stop (Fig. 8).
+Such impressive "organization" was greatly admired by all!
+Furthermore, numerous spectacular sections and excavations were viewed over the 2 d trip, including a gigantic outcrop featuring the voluminous Ito ignimbrite ($\sim 30\,000\,\mathrm{cal}$ BP) (Fig. 8).
+This deposit is coeval with a widespread co-ignimbrite ash fall, first recognized in 1976, named Aira-Tanzawa ash (Aira-Tn) (Machida and Arai, 1976, 1983, 2003).
+A 3 d post-conference field trip across Kyushu also took place and included visits to Unzen volcano, Aso caldera, and Kuju and Yufu-Tsurumi volcanoes.
 Unusually, participants on the post-conference trip were given a small refund at the end, such was the efficiency and generosity of the leaders.